 Roses smell sweet/sweetly.

 Do the roses actively smell with noses?
-No, so no -ly.
+No; in this case, smell is a linking verb—which requires an adjective to modify roses—so no -ly.

-Did the woman actively look with eyes or are we describing her appearance?
-We are only describing appearance, so no -ly.
+Did the woman look with her eyes, or are we describing her appearance?
+We are describing her appearance (she appeared angry), so no -ly.

 The woman looked angry/angrily at the paint splotches.

-Here the woman did actively look with eyes, so the -ly is added.
+Here the woman actively looked (used her eyes), so the -ly is added.

 She feels bad/badly about the news.